IIM Calcutta – Personal Interview ExperiencesAnisha Mukhija

 P1: What is effective usage?
 Caves are dying!!
 A flash of bright light, I got an idea.
 I am way more confident now.
 So, I start speaking a bit more affirmative, while making all sorts of weird hand signs and expressions

-M: Sir, take the example of Eiffel Tower.
+M: Sir, take the example of the Eiffel Tower.
 You don’t let 1,000 people go top, you have to stand in a queue, wait for your turn, you have to preserve it.
-When people come down then the next group is allowed to go top, if they are done for the day, then nobody can go.
+When people come down then the next group is allowed to go top if they are done for the day, then nobody can go.
 They have different levels and charge differently according to each level.
 You don’t rush people in.
 I am saying the same thing again and again, yeah!!
 I got a point this time.
-So, in our case if we cannot manage 1,000 people inside the case, we need to limit them.
-If we don’t have enough resources or man power to manage a large group, we keep it to a limit to make sure it’s not damaged any further due to overcrowding.
+So, in our case, if we cannot manage 1,000 people inside the case, we need to limit them.
+If we don’t have enough resources or manpower to manage a large group, we keep it to a limit to make sure it’s not damaged any further due to overcrowding.
 This way we presever the scenic beauties for our future generations, make sure our natural resources don’t vanish and people enjoy tourism to it’s maximum potential I knew I had nailed it here this time.

 P1 and P2: And how would you distribute the tickets, first come first serve or auction based, because according to Supreme Court auction is the best form of distributing a resource which has supply and demand.
-See, there is demand for it and supply, so there should be auction?
+See, there is a demand for it and supply, so there should be an auction?
 I have a smile as usual, though I wonder where did this come from, weren’t we discussing Tourism and Petroleum.